Perhaps it was what Lisbon had in common with San Francisco that first had me hooked.

 On November 1, 1755, as the Portuguese faithful attended mass on All Saints Day, a series of catastrophic earthquakes shook Lisbon.
 Churches crumbled the ground, more than 12,000 homes were destroyed, and the Rio Tejo transformed into a 20-foot tsunami that swallowed the city’s harbor.

-The earthquake left an enduring mark on Lisbon, igniting fires that raged for days and killing as many as 60,000 people.
+The earthquake left an enduring mark on Lisbon, killing as many as 60,000 people and igniting fires that raged for days.
 It also led to the rebuilding of Baixa, the downtown commercial district distinguished by its 18th century buildings and sensible gridded roads.
 Spend a morning strolling between the riverfront Praça do Comércio and the bustling, oblong Rossio—and then get ready to head uphill.

 Living La Vida Portuguesa